cacttus/Loft/notes.md

-﻿WO - PVS for objects and globs
-     textures for glob meshs.
-     destroy globs.
+﻿initial generation of world (like minecraft) destroy globs. sky

 * Roadmap
     * Goal is minecraft looking thing - must have
         * voxel world with textures
         * grass, trees, top bot textures
-        * infinite render distance
         * islands
         * water
         * be able to move around, jump (physics)